Alumni

 Zeruiah Buchanan (She/Her) joined SART in 2016 at the University of Tennessee, Knoxville (UTK).
 For a year she studied LARC promotion policies through an intersectional lens.
 During the summer of 2016, Dr. Grzanka mentored her while she participated in the EAP Summer Research Institute.
 In May of 2017, She graduated with her B.A. in Africana Studies and Psychology with a minor in American Studies.
 Zeruiah is graduated with a Master’s in public health from UTK, as well, where she studied community health education, statistics, and epidemiology.
 She is excited to pursue a career in psychiatric epidemiology.

 Adi Wiezel [she/her] was a founding member of SART (2010-2012) at ASU, where she worked on a variety of survey research projects, including scale development studies.
-She is now a Ph.D. student in social psychology at ASU, and her research interests emphasize the roles of affect, motivation, and functional specificity in areas including political attitudes, leadership, and education.
+She completed her Ph.D. in social psychology at ASU, and her research interests emphasize the roles of affect, motivation, and functional specificity in areas including political attitudes, leadership, and education.
 Recent and current research projects examine how status motivations influence political attitudes, the structure of US political attitudes and polarization, different types of leadership preferences, and the influence of different kinds of affect on motivation and engagement in education.
+She is currently an assistant professor of psychology at Elon University.

 Milo Boggan [they/them/theirs] joined the lab in 2016 and co-authored a qualitative study on music therapists’ reactions to a radically inclusive model of queer music therapy practice.
 In 2017, Milo graduated from the College Scholars program at the University of Tennessee where they received their bachelor’s in The Foundations of Music Therapy and Mental Health.

 Jessica Pruett [she/her] was a member of SART (2013-2014) at ASU.
 She organized and conducted survey research on neoliberal attitudes with over 200 research participants.
 She earned her Ph.D. in Culture and Theory at UC Irvine in 2021.
 Her dissertation, entitled “A Woman’s Place: Popular Culture and the Afterlife of Lesbian Feminism,” examines the relationship between lesbian feminist history and contemporary popular culture.
-She is now a visiting assistant professor of gender studies at Lawrence University in Wisconsin.
+She is now an assistant professor of gender and sexuality studies at Kenyon College.

 Jake Adler [he/him] was a founding member of SART (2012-2014) at ASU.
 He helped conceptualize and build the original online SART Research Database and co-led an investigative study on "straight ally" identities and activisms, the results of which were published as "Making Up Allies: The Identity Choreography of Straight LGBT Activism" in Sexuality Research and Social Policy.
 After working as a Fulbright Scholar and Boren Fellow with the U.S. Consulate in Kolkata, India for two years, Jake completed his MFA in Creative Writing at The New School in New York City.
 He now worked for years in the NYC Mayor's Office of Immigrant Affairs, where he planned and implemented policy-driven social media campaigns and conducts community outreach with local immigrant activist groups.